List of alien races in Marvel Comics: Blips

-The Blips are a race of giant electrical aliens.
-The Blip is part of this race.
+The Blips are a species of giant electrical aliens.
+The Blip is part of this species.

 Builders

-First mentioned in Avengers, the Builders are one of the oldest races in the universe and go about building and creating worlds as they see fit, a claim also attributed to the Celestials.
-Any connection between the two races remains unknown.
+The Builders are one of the oldest species in the universe and go about building and creating worlds as they see fit, a claim also attributed to the Celestials.
+Any connection between the two species remains unknown.
 They are the creators of the Superflow which facilitates White Events.
 There are two types of Builders: the Creators and the Engineers.

 C

 Calurnians

-The Calurnians are a race of aliens with cat-like features.
-First appeared in Rom Annual #4.
+The Calurnians are a species with cat-like features.

 Carmondians

-The Carmondians are an alien race with a variety of appearances.
-First appeared in Captain Marvel (vol. 3) #4.
+The Carmondians are a species with a variety of appearances.

 Centaurians

-First appearing in Marvel Super-Heroes #18, the Centaurians are a humanoid race with blue skin and a red dorsal fin along the back and atop their head that gives them an average height of 7 ft.
-As shown in that issue, some demonstrate "psionic" abilities.
-They are a primitive tribal race, using bows and arrows in hunting.
-Centaurians are native to Centauri IV.
+The Centaurians are a humanoid species from Centauri IV.
+They have blue skin and a red dorsal fin along the back and atop their head that gives them an average height of 7 ft.
+They have a primitive tribal culture, using bows and arrows in hunting.
 Yondu of the Guardians of the Galaxy is a Centaurian.

 Centurii

-First appearing in Thor, the Centurii are a humanoid race with light yellow skin and a culture composed largely of philosophers and artists.
-The Centurii are native to Centuri-Six, an Earth-like world.
+The Centurii are a humanoid species with light yellow skin and a culture composed largely of philosophers and artists.
+The Centurii are native to Centuri-Six, a planet similar to Earth.
 The Centurii have a worldwide democracy, and their level of technology is comparable to Earth's.

-There are few Centurii on their planet.
+Chameloid

+The Chameloids are a shapeshifting species of which the various Hobgoblins are members.

 Chnitt

-The Chnitt are a race of semi-spider aliens.
-First appeared in The Uncanny X-Men #358.
+The Chnitt are a spider-like species.

 Chronomonitors

-The Chronomonitors are a race of sentient robotic organisms artificially-created by the Time Variance Authority (TVA) using "quantum technology" to fill its lower ranks.
+The Chronomonitors are sentient robotic organisms artificially-created by the Time Variance Authority (TVA) using "quantum technology" to fill its lower ranks.
 The moment a new reality appears, a new faceless agent is created to monitor it, along with the necessary equipment (a personal computer-like device, plus a desk and a chair) to do so.

 Chronomonitors in other media

-A race of aliens based on the Chronomonitors called Chronicoms appear in Agents of S.H.I.E.L.D..
+A species based on the Chronomonitors called Chronicoms appear in Agents of S.H.I.E.L.D..

 Chr'Ylites

-First appearing in Uncanny X-Men, the Chr'Ylites are a technomechanical insectoid race, averaging 1'6" in length, possessing two red eyes, and transparent insectile wings on top of their bodies, making them resemble a cross between a dragonfly and a helicopter.
+The Chr'Ylites are a technomechanical insectoid species from the planet Chr'Yllalisa, resembling a cross between a dragonfly and a helicopter.
 They are a telepathic species who make for highly exceptional healers and diplomats.
-They are native to the planet Chr'Yllalisa.
 The Starjammers' medic Sikorsky is a Chr'Ylite.

 Ciegrimites

-First appearing in Hercules, the Ciegrimites are a green-skinned hairless humanoid race with snail-like traits, Ciegrimites average 4' in height, have snail-like shells around their trunks, and their eyes are on raised stalks.
+The Ciegrimites are a green-skinned hairless humanoid species with snail-like traits, possessing a snail-like shell and stalked eyes.
 Their technology is incredibly advanced in the area of alcoholic beverage distillation; their homeworld, Ciegrim-7, is known as "the Distiller's Planet."